Frequently Asked Questions

 Due to the more involved duties of being a projectionist, QPs are the only paid position in UPAC Cinema.
 Talk to a current QP for more information.

 This is a long standing tradition in UPAC Cinema.
 Some reports from former students have the tradition going back as much as 20 years.
-After the policies, if we have any trailers for upcoming movies, we show them before the feature presentation.
+Previously, if we had any trailers for upcoming movies, we showed them before the feature presentation.
 The very short 'tags' that precede the trailers have a disturbingly catchy jingle.
 At one predefined moment during this tag, a voice on the soundtrack shouts "WHOOP-WHOOP-WHOOP".
 Shortly after these tags came into use, UPAC Cinema's customers started chanting along with these Whoops.
 Thus, a tradition was born.
 Somewhere along the way, a side tradition was developed of replying to the Whoop'ing customers with a hearty bellow of "Shut up, Geek!".
-In more recent years, this side tradition somehow morphed into the rather nastier reply that exists today.
+In more recent years, this tradition survives slightly differently during the policies.
+Generally, half of the audience will "BOO" the no-drinks policy with the other half shouting "Shut up drunks!"
 (UPAC Cinema, of course, neither condones nor in any way prohibits such phraseology, though our customers would do well to take into account the demographic make-up of the audience before engaging in this tradition - especially during any "kid" films, or perhaps during Family weekend...).

 Should you ever come to a less popular show, you may be able to hear that the Whoop's are in fact still part of the sound track of the trailer tag.